Expressing the intention of the Congress with respect to the collection of fees or other payments from the allocation of toll-free telephone numbers.

 Length: 4 pages

-This resolution was introduced on May 10, 1996, in a previous session of Congress, but was not enacted.
+This resolution was introduced on May 10, 1996, in a previous session of Congress, but it did not receive a vote.

 May 10, 1996